 Two additional DAG related concepts are ancestors and descendants.
 Ancestors are any nodes in the DAG which you can draw a line up to.
 For example, the ancestors of d are a, b, and c.
 The ancestors of e are a and c.
 Descendants are the opposite of ancestors.
 The descendants of a are b, c, d, and e.
 The descendant of b is d.

-Suppose we have an Avalanche network running with the following parameters.
+Suppose we have a Metal Blockchain network running with the following parameters.
 The sample size, k, is

 4. The quorum size, α, is